Esri/jsapi-resources/esm-samples/jsapi-esm-cdn/README.md

 We currently recommend only using the ES modules (ESM) via CDN for testing and prototyping.
 The ESM CDN build is not optimized for fast loading.

-For best performance either build the ES modules locally or use [AMD modules via the ArcGIS CDN](https://developers.arcgis.com/javascript/latest/install-and-set-up/#amd-modules-via-arcgis-cdn).
+For best performance use the [@arcgis/core](https://www.npmjs.com/package/@arcgis/core) npm package.

 ## Configuration